axelarnetwork/axelarjs-sdk/README.md

 ## Overview

-The Axelar JS SDK was created to abstract a set of tools used to make requests into the Axelar Network.
+The Axelar JS SDK was created to abstract a set of tools used to make requests into the Axelar Network from a frontend.

 One of our early use cases is a simple transfer of crypto assets across any of our supported chains.